rimonim/statistically-optimal-wordle/README.md

 <img src= "figures/fig2.png"/>

 As anyone who has taken an introductory statistics course knows, the curve depicted above is most certainly *not* normal.
 On the whole, `treat` is clearly a good first guess, with the highest density of possible outcomes up toward 98% reduction, and the worst possible outcome around 85%.
+Either way, you're ruling out the vast majority of possibilities.
 Presumably that's because about 85% of words in the Wordle dictionary include the letters `a`, `e`, `r`, or `t` and are therefore ruled out if the correct answer turns out not to include any of them.
 In between the extremes though, it looks like you're very unlikely to get an 87% reduction, much more likely to get a 92% reduction, and then less likely again to get a 95% reduction.

 That curve is so irregular that it makes me curious to see some more.